isomatter-labs/styleguides/src/markdown.md

 ```
 % title
 % semicolon; separated; authors
-& day month year
+% day month year
 ```
-#### Note: this requires that both you and the recipient of the documentation require the pandoc documentation compiler.
+#### Note: if this title block is rendered by markdown other than pandoc, it will be formatted incorrectly.

 # Sections
 Top-Level sections should be used for any top level topics discussed in the